-LING 305 Syntax.
-(3 credits)

-LING 310SL Phonology (3 credits)

-IV.
-Core electives (two or more of the following, for 6+ hours credit) LING 320 Topics in Linguistics (3 credits)

-LING 327 Translation Theory (3 credits)

-LING 415SL Advanced Topics in Linguistic (3 credits)

-Advanced Seminar in Linguistics (3 credits) LING 420 (Can be repeated)

-Language & the Brain/Psycholinguistics (3)

-LING 430 LING 450 Linguistics Research Group (3 credits)

-(Up to 6 hours may count toward the major, but you must take at least one additional course (3 credits) from the "core electives" category)
+- LING 305 Syntax.
+(3 credits) LING 310SL Phonology (3 credits) - IV.
+Core electives (two or more of the following, for 6+ hours credit) LING 320 Topics in Linguistics (3 credits) - (Can be repeated) LING 327 Translation Theory (3 credits) - LING 415SL Advanced Topics in Linguistic (3 credits) (Can be repeated) - LING 420 Advanced Seminar in Linguistics (3 credits) (Can be repeated) - LING 430 Language & the Brain/Psycholinguistics (3) - LING 450 Linguistics Research Group (3 credits) - (Up to 6 hours may count toward the major, but you must take at least one additional course (3 credits) from the "core electives" category)

-ENG 328 Advanced Grammar and the History of English (3 credits)

-Related courses (additional courses from the following for a total of at least 24 hours in the major) Any approved advanced course in English/German/Spanish (may be repeated with permission)

-LING 390 Independent Study (3 credits)

-PHIL 204 Principles of Logic and Science (3 credits)

-or PSY 203 Statistical Concepts and Methods PHYS 101 Physics of Musical Sound (3 credits)

-PSY 213 Research Design and Interpretation (3

-PSY 337 Neuropsychology (3 credits)
+- ENG 328 Advanced Grammar and the History of English (3 credits) - I. Related courses (additional courses from the following for a total of at least 24 hours in the major) Any approved advanced course in English/German/Spanish (may be repeated with permission) LING 390 Independent Study (3 credits) PHIL 204 Principles of Logic and Science (3 credits) MATH 201 Statistical Concepts and Methods (3 credits) or PSY 203 Statistical Concepts and Methods PHYS 101 Physics of Musical Sound (3 credits) PSY 213 Research Design and Interpretation (3 credits) PSY 337 Neuropsychology (3 credits)